spenserschwartz/Portfolio/README.md

 </h1>

 <p align="center">
     Hello!
 Welcome to my portfolio repository.
-You can see it live at [`this link`](https://spenserschwartz.com).
+You can see it live <a href="https://spenserschwartz.com">at this link.</a>
 </p>

 <p align="center">